KULeuven-MICAS/carbonspot/README.md

 CarbonSpot is capabile of:

-- Figuring out the optimal mapping for a user-defined accelerator architectures.
+- Figuring out the optimal mapping for a user-defined accelerator architectures, including digital TPU-like architecture, analog In-Memory-Computing architecture and digital In-Memory-Computing architecture.
 - Reporting the energy, latency and carbon footprint for a given architecture and workload.
 - Evaluating the carbon footprint under Continuous-Active (CA) scenario and Periodically-Active (PA) scenario.
 - Reporting the cost breakdown for energy, latency and carbon footprint.